 Barter with the salesman.
-They might try to charge you more (you might even be able to get it for less!), and if it’s not working, walk away and find a different vendor.
+They might try to charge you more (you might even be able to get it for less), and if it’s not working, walk away and find a different vendor.
 There are dozens of other options.
 If heading to the “mansion” isn’t your thing, click here for other options.

 When arriving in Hong Kong, the first thing you need to do is get yourself an Octopus card.
-It’s $150 HKD ($19.34 USD) but $100 HKD ($12.89 USD) goes to the stored value, meaning you have $100 HKD for immediate use.
+It’s $39 HKD ($5 USD) without any stored value.

 This card does not only give you access to the entirety of the city’s public transit, but is also an accepted form of payment at convenience stores, restaurants, and thousands of things in between.

 The city is becoming increasingly Octopus friendly, and I’m finding an increasing number of days where I never need to use cash for a single purchase.
 Octopus rules Hong Kong.
 You’ll love it.

-The MTR single handedly can get you most everywhere you need to go, and it’s only getting better as they are investing 7 billion dollars into expanding and replacing outdated trains.
+The MTR single-handedly can get you almost everywhere you need to go, and it’s only getting better as they are investing 7 billion dollars into expanding and replacing outdated trains.

 The heart of the city is connected by this web of underground trains, which means you’ll never have to walk more than 10 minutes (+ time on train) to get anywhere.

 Buses are a bit more challenging to get the hang of, but once you do you might completely leave the MTR behind.
 Compared to the simple-to-navigate-MTR, the buses can come across as intimidating — but you need not be afraid!

-There are two types of buses in HK – regular buses and mini buses.
-Regular buses are the big double deckers.
+There are two types of buses in HK – regular buses and minibusses.
+Regular buses are the big double-deckers.
 They are spacious, cheap, and easy to navigate.
 Just use Google maps to find the best route.

 Because of this entrepreneurial spirit, Hong Kong’s mini-buses operate more like taxi services.
 There are established routes, but the drivers will deviate from the path if you need to be dropped off somewhere on the way.

 But it’s good to know so you don’t have a heart attack when your van is deviating from the route Google Maps told you it would take.
 Don’t worry, you’ll get to where you need to go, just after a brief detour… or five.

 I recommend taking cabs when needed, especially in groups as there is no surcharge for additional passengers.
-The challenge with cabs (similar to mini buses) is that most of the drivers are not fluent in English, and are exponentially less fluent in English the further from Central you are.
+The challenge with cabs (similar to minibusses) is that most of the drivers are not fluent in English, and are exponentially less fluent in English the further from Central you are.

-You can eat authentic Indian, Vietnamese, Malaysian, Japanese, Indonesian and Thai food for super cheap, and quality Western food for a higher price.
+You can eat authentic Indian, Vietnamese, Malaysian, Japanese, Indonesian, and Thai food for super cheap, and quality Western food for a higher price.

 You can consistently find delicious food from $35 HKD ($4.50 USD) to $50 HK ($6.45 USD).
 Pork dumplings purchased on the side of the road are so delicious and only cost $8 HK ($1 USD) for all three.

 As ubiquitous as Dim Sum is the immortal Beef Noodle.
 There’s a beef noodle stand on every corner in Hong Kong, and these dishes will rarely run you over $5 USD.

 While one can easily find expensive restaurants in HK, there’s no need to ever spend more than $80 HKD ($10.31 USD) on a meal.
 I will from time to time, but it will rarely be necessary.

-Good burgers can be found around HK and if you are craving a slice, Paisano’s Pizzeria has three locations and will serve you a NY style piece of pizza bigger than your head for $50 HKD ($6.45 USD).
+Good burgers can be found around HK and if you are craving a slice, Paisano’s Pizzeria has three locations and will serve you a NY-style piece of pizza bigger than your head for around $50 HKD ($6.45 USD).

 Having said that, Hong Kong is not always a very vegetable-friendly dining environment.
 Veggies are often a rarity in restaurants.
 They love their meat and carbs.
 Access to a kitchen will help supplement your body’s nutritional needs.

 If you like to hit the town, HK’s got you covered.
 It’s fun… it just isn’t cheap.
 Beers will start around $50 HK ($6.45 USD) and cocktails around $80 HK ($10.31 USD), and will obviously increase in price as you increase in quality.

 Arguably the best part about Hong Kong is having access to one of the largest cities in the world, yet only being 20-30 minutes away from gorgeous mountains, peaks and hills.
 HK takes their surrounding nature very seriously, protecting 75% of the available land (hence why they build up!).

 It’s a great (and sometimes necessary) way to recharge the batteries and get away from the chaos of downtown.
 This is a good resource to get you started on some of HK’s best hikes.

 Surprise, Hong Kong has gorgeous beaches!
-They are a bit more of a hike to get to (usually an hour plus) but when you get there you will be shocked as to just how lovely they are!
+They are a bit more of a hike to get to (usually an hour plus) but when you get there you will be shocked as to just how lovely they are.

-If you want something a bit more off the path?
-The stunning Tai Long Wan requires a challenging hour-long hike but you’ll have it to yourself on weekdays.
+If you want something a bit more off the path, then the stunning Tai Long Wan requires a challenging hour-long hike but you’ll have it to yourself on weekdays.

 If you aren’t familiar with Macau, think Vegas, drop it in China, then add 400 years of Portuguese colonial influence.
 It’s a heck of a combination.
-Just a short ferry-ride away, Macau is a very unique country, that is also the gambling capital of the planet.
+Just a short ferry ride away, Macau is a very unique country, that is also the gambling capital of the planet.

 In 2013 Macau recorded $45 billion USD profit.
 Compare that to Vegas which claimed $6 billion USD.
 Not even close.
 But, even if you aren’t into gambling (like myself) Macau offers enough culturally and historically for a day or two of really interesting sights.
 Highly recommended.